dsw7/n-Bridges/README.rst

             "code" : "8I1B"
     }

-To generate the convex hulls, a JSON file:
+A JSON file was generated from the collection via ``mongoexport``:

 .. code-block:: bash

     data/n_3_bridge_transformations.json

-Was simply generated from the collection via ``mongoexport``.
+This file was used for all downstream visualizations.

 Mapping algorithm
 --------------------------------------------------